-The photo above is of an actual English style steam launch called the "Amaryile" that is similar to the model I am building.
+The photo above is of an actual English style steam launch called the "Amaryillis II", built by the International Boatbuilding Training Company in 1995 according to plans from 1895; this is a very similar boat to the model I am building.
+The photo is from an advertisement to sell the boat, on the Henley Sales & Charter Ltd. website.

 Build log of the Steam Launch "Alexandra", a fully functioning steam engine-powered boat model.